mdn/content/files/en-us/web/api/window/querylocalfonts/index.md

 - `NotAllowedError` {{domxref("DOMException")}}
   - : The user chose to deny permission to use this feature when presented with the browser's permission prompt after the method was first invoked.
 - `SecurityError` {{domxref("DOMException")}}
-  - : Use of this feature was blocked by a {{httpheader("Permissions-Policy")}}, or it was not called via a user interaction such as a button press, or current {{glossary("origin")}} is an opaque origin.
+  - : Use of this feature was blocked by a [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy), or it was not called via a user interaction such as a button press, or current {{glossary("origin")}} is an opaque origin.

 ## Examples